 With this in mind, I wanted to take a deeper look into some of the broader issues that I believe will impact the expense industry, not just over the course of the next 12 months, but for several years to come.
 This week and next, I will be outlining five key trends that I see impacting the expense industry.

-Continuing realization that corporate credit cards are a fundamental tool in fraud control
+Continuing realisation that corporate credit cards are a fundamental tool in fraud control

 While expense management solutions can certainly eradicate a significant amount of fraud on their own, there are some instances where scheming employees can bypass even the most sophisticated solution.
 One common example of this is where an out-of-pocket purchase is made, the employee is reimbursed, and then the purchase is returned.
 This could be anything from over-ordering office supplies, or buying an expensive unrestricted plane ticket, and then refunding it and buying a cheaper ticket.

 Mandating employees to use a corporate card for purchases eliminates the potential for fraud in two key ways.
 First, it provides a 100% accurate reconciliation of spend (and also refunds).
 This not only prevents reimbursements being made on refunded products, but also stops tip fraud (where employees make, say, a 5% tip but submit a receipt with a 20% tip).
 A second benefit is that when a purchase is made on a corporate card, there is no personal cash reimbursement, so employees cannot benefit from this type of scam.

 As a result of the combined fraud prevention capabilities of an expense solution and a corporate card, I see further adoption of corporate cards, especially with the increased prevalence of virtual cards.

 Expense claim’s shifting focus from control and compliance to spend optimisation